ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

     - Left unset, it is set to whatever reclaim policy is set in the storage class.
 The `local-path` has it on `Delete`.

     - `Retain` deletes the persistent volume from the cluster but not the associated storage asset.
-This means that whatever data was stored there gets preserved.
+This means that whatever data stored there gets preserved.

     - `Delete` deletes both the persistent volume and the associated storage asset, but only if the volume plugin/storage provisioner used supports it.
 In the case of the Rancher [local-path-provisioner](https://github.com/rancher/local-path-provisioner) used in K3s (associated with the `local-path` storage class), it automatically cleans up the contents stored in the volume.